piquet8/masterThesis-results/README.md

 # masterThesisProject-Piquet

-This repository contains most of the material and tools used and implemented during my thesis project.
+This repository contains the material and tools used and implemented during my thesis project.

 The tool implemented for converting log files into traces and later into samples is the [traceGenerator](https://github.com/piquet8/masterThesisProject-Piquet/blob/main/traceGenerator.py) script for which there is a dedicated repository with related documentation [here](https://github.com/piquet8/TraceGenerator_Script).